ankgupta55/Data_analysis_dashboard/README.md

-# Problem Statement: Ferns and Petals Sales Analysis (interactive Dashboard creation using MS Excel)
+# Ferns and Petals Sales Analysis (interactive Dashboard creation using MS Excel)

 ## Objective:
 ### You have been given a dataset from FNP (Ferns and Petals) that specializes in sending gifts for